Little Rock, Arkansas: Higher education

+Libraries

+The Central Arkansas Library System comprises the main building downtown and numerous branches throughout the city, Jacksonville, Maumelle, Perryville, Sherwood and Wrightsville.
+The Pulaski County Law Library is at the William H. Bowen School of Law.

 Media

 Print

 The Arkansas Democrat Gazette is the largest newspaper in the city, as well as the state.
 As of March 31, 2006, Sunday circulation is 275,991 copies, while daily (Monday-Saturday) circulation is 180,662, according to the Audit Bureau of Circulations.
 The monthly magazine Arkansas Life, part of the newspaper's niche publications division, began publication in September 2008.
 From 2007 to 2015, the newspaper also published the free tabloid Sync Weekly.
 Beginning in 2020, the ADG ceased weekday publication of the newspaper and moved to an exclusive online version.
 The only physical newspaper the Democrat-Gazette now publishes is a Sunday edition.

 The Daily Record provides daily legal and real estate news each weekday.
 Healthcare news covered by Healthcare Journal of Little Rock.
 Entertainment and political coverage is provided weekly in Arkansas Times.
 Business and economics news is published weekly in Arkansas Business.
 Entertainment, Political, Business, and Economics news is published Monthly in "Arkansas Talks".

 In addition to area newspapers, the Little Rock market is served by a variety of magazines covering diverse interests.
 The publications are: